RetliwG/church_registration_app/README.md

 - Verify your internet connection

 ### App not loading on iPad
-- Ensure you're using HTTPS (required for GitHub Pages/Netlify)
+- Ensure you're using HTTPS (GitHub Pages automatically provides this)
-- Clear your browser cache
+- Clear your browser cache and reload
 - Try refreshing the page
+- Check that your Google Sheets configuration is correct

+### GitHub Pages not updating
+- Changes can take a few minutes to appear
+- Check the "Actions" tab in your GitHub repository for deployment status
+- Make sure you pushed your latest changes to the main branch

 ## Security Notes